-I have gained valuable experience working on ArcGIS Desktop, 3GIS and ArcGIS Online projects over the last few years.
+I have gained valuable experience working on projects in ArcGIS Desktop and Pro, 3GIS and ArcGIS Online, over the last several years.
 This page features workflow of tasks I have completed in professional and academic settings.

 Experience using ArcGIS Online

-Geospatial Data I Have Published Online For The Engineering Team
+Geospatial Data I Published Online For The Ledcor Engineering Team

 How to Publish a Layer Online